 How to Overcome Unexpected Problems:

 Immediately after the project sabotage occurs, you’ll probably feel a lot of frustration.
 It’s maddening to spend time and effort on something, only to have it be ruined by an external force like spilled ink!
-First, I’d take some time to cool off if you can.
+First, take some time to cool off if you can.
 Try to get at least a few hours of distance from the project.
-Then, see if there’s a way to fix the project.
+Then, see if there’s a way to fix the error.
 If there isn’t, take a deep breath and start re-doing it.
 The key to dealing with unexpected problems is patience and perseverance!

 5. A Hectic Schedule

 As the mother of a four-year-old and an eight-month-old, I get not having time to make projects.
 Lack of time is perhaps the strongest creativity killer.
 If you’ve got a lot on your plate, painting a masterpiece or writing long lines of calligraphy probably isn’t very appealing.

 If you’re feeling stressed, doing something creative can help you to relax!
 Rather than add stress to your day, the project should take away stress.
 With that in mind, I’d recommend creating short projects that require a modest amount of time and energy.
 The short projects could add up to something bigger — like working in a sketchbook journal — or they could be a one-time thing, like a quick piece of ampersand art.
 Don’t put pressure on yourself to do something creative every day.
 When creativity becomes something that exhausts rather than rejuvenates you, that’s a problem!
 Just take it easy, and fit in projects whenever you want to and your schedule allows.